Ramphoryncus/Henry-Taylor-2206046-Technical-Art-Development-Commentary/README.md

 Figure 1: Gyroscopic Portal https://blueprintue.com/blueprint/z6r3w0bn/

-I then moved on to the rotating tunnel (figure 2) and used Add Local Rotation On Event Tick with an adjustable rotation speed variable.I added the invisible plane at the end, I was always going do this, in an attempt to disorient the player.
+I then moved on to the rotating tunnel (figure 2) and used Add Local Rotation On Event Tick with an adjustable rotation speed variable.
+I added the invisible plane at the end, I was always going do this, in an attempt to disorient the player.
 <img width="892" height="1158" alt="RotatingTunnelAndInvisiblePlane" src="https://github.com/user-attachments/assets/587b18ed-fee3-44ce-bb90-c3c9d9833b71" />

 Figure 2: Rotating Tunnel (with invisible plane) https://blueprintue.com/blueprint/tkuszww7/